otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/resources (ignore)/id608001-lecture-notes/week-03.1-permissions-refresh-tokens-abac/README.md

 ## 1. Limitations of Basic RBAC

-In the previous course, you implemented Role-Based Access Control (RBAC) where every user is assigned one role (e.g. `ADMIN`, `STAFF`, `STUDENT`) and each role grants a fixed set of permissions.
+In ID607001: Introductory Application Development Concepts, you implemented Role-Based Access Control (RBAC) where every user is assigned one role (e.g. `ADMIN`, `STAFF`, `STUDENT`) and each role grants a fixed set of permissions.

 Basic RBAC breaks down in several real-world scenarios: